aayushsoni4/Machine-Learning-Algos-from-Scratch/README.md

 1. [Linear Regression](https://github.com/aayushsoni4/Machine-Learning-Algos-from-Scratch/tree/main/Linear%20Regression) - Linear regression stands as a foundational algorithm for modeling the relationship between dependent and independent variables.
 It is a cornerstone in the domains of machine learning and statistical modeling.

+2. [Logistic Regression](https://github.com/aayushsoni4/Machine-Learning-Algos-from-Scratch/tree/main/Logistic%20Regression) - Logistic regression is a fundamental classification algorithm used to model the probability of a binary outcome.
+It's widely employed in machine learning for tasks such as binary classification and has applications in various domains, including healthcare, finance, and marketing.

 Each algorithm is implemented in Python and meticulously documented to facilitate comprehension of both the code and the underlying principles.

 ## Usage